The Republic of Haiti

 Prices of urns for cremation are payable in either gourdes or US dollars and vary between $300.00 and 700.00 USD.

-In case of death resulting to an epidemic, for example Cholera, the funeral home will follow the sanitary measures indicated by the Ministry of Public Health.
+In case of death resulting to the Covid Pandemic or to an epidemic, for example Cholera, the funeral home will follow the sanitary measures indicated by the Ministry of Public Health.

 In case of death under suspicious circumstances, the funeral home will go forward only after receipt of the appropriate documentation: Official report of the Justice of Peace and most importantly, following the formal request of the Commissaire du Gouvernement permitting the body to be released to the funeral home following the autopsy.